Pyramid (geometry): Generalization

 The hyperpyramid is the generalization of a pyramid in n-dimensional space.
 In the case of the pyramid, one connects all vertices of the base, a polygon in a plane, to a point outside the plane, which is the peak.
 The pyramid's height is the distance of the peak from the plane.
 This construction gets generalized to n dimensions.
 The base becomes a (n − 1)-polytope in a (n − 1)-dimensional hyperplane.
-A point called the apex is located outside the hyperplane and gets connected to all the vertices of the polytope and the distance of the apex from the hyperplane is called height.
+A point called the apex is located outside the hyperplane and gets connected to all the vertices of the polytope and the distance of the apex from the hyperplane is called the height.

 The n-dimensional volume of a n-dimensional hyperpyramid can be computed as follows: